siegeon/magic.lambda.scheduler/README.md

 load up again, and be available to the scheduler as the server is restarted.
 This _might_ imply that all tasks in the past are immediately executed, which is important for you to understand.

+Tasks are by default persisted into your magic.tasks table, and schedules are persisted into your magic.task_due table.

 ## License

 Although most of Magic's source code is publicly available, Magic is _not_ Open Source or Free Software.